sszepiet/scraping-homework/README.md

 Consider implementing unit tests.

-Fork this repository and provide us with the link to your fork after you're done.
+Copy this repository and provide us with the link to your version after you're done.

 Good luck!